decatur/gridchen/README.md

 Test all date converters

 * WheelScroll with selected GridChen must not scroll any surrounding HTML element.
+If paste target selection is multiple of source, then tile target with source, otherwise just paste source

 ## Multiple Grids
 Check only one grid can have focused cell and selection.